PyLink/pylink-discord/README.md

         token: "your.discord.token.keep.this.private!"
         netname: "Discord"
         protocol: discord

         # This config block uses guild IDs, so that settings and (PyLink) network names are consistent
         # across guild renames.
-You can more easily find IDs by turning on Developer Mode in Discord:
+You can easily find IDs by turning on Developer Mode in Discord:
         # https://support.discordapp.com/hc/en-us/articles/206346498-Where-can-I-find-my-User-Server-Message-ID-
-        #

         # You SHOULD set a name for every guild your bot is in, or the protocol module will fall back
         # to guild IDs as PyLink network names (which are not pretty!)
         guilds:
             # overdrive networks (our magical server!)
             497939890063802369:
                 name: ovddsc
+                use_webhooks: false
                 # If disabled, users that are marked as "Invisible" or "Offline" will not be joined to
                 # linked channels until they come online.
 Useful if you have many offline users compared
                 # to online ones.
 Note that if this is disabled, PMs cannot be sent to offline Discord users